 The next question- what is Brock Nelson worth.
 Yes, Snow will resign him- that’s why Nelson was around after the trade deadline.
 And his 19 goals are on pace with his usual output. $3.5m?

 With that money, you will need 2 functional forwards.
 Ho Sang part 2?
 Keifer Bellows?
 Michael Dal Colle?
 Ross Johnston?
 All of these guys would be price conscious moves that are forced to be made by bad cap management.
 And they may not even fit.

 In short, retooling the roster will keep the team at the cap ceiling.
 Oh, theres a catch.

-Both Anders Lee and Jordan Eberle up unrestricted free agents next spring.
-And Matthew Barzal is up for a new deal the year after.
+New York Islanders Anders Lee and Jordan Eberle are unrestricted free agents next spring.
+Matthew Barzal is up for a new deal the year after.

 But who is coming off to replace that money?
 NOBODY.
 Because Snow loves giving 5, 6, and 7 year deals.
 This makes Snow’s job easy- he gets 6 years to find a replacement!
 Time to take another August off!

 Didn’t you just say give Pulock a 5 year deal?
 Yup, because he’s young, and the Islanders would be saving cap space long term.
 SAVING CAP SPACE.

 If this team could not win with Tavares and Bailey combining to earn $9 million a year, why would you think that they can win more when the same two guys are making $16 million?

 And what’s worse, by not firing Snow?
 By letting Snow brag to the rest of the GM’s in the league, much to their confusion, that he’s keeping his job?
 Good luck attracting UFA’s.
 The offseason is already screwed because the owners gave Snow time to run his mouth to Newsday when they should have just fired him.
 And Weight, too.